X-Factor (comics): Ultimate Marvel

 In the "Ultimate Marvel reality, X-Factor appears in Ultimate War #4 as a U.S. operated mutant prison camp in Cuba.

 X-Men '92

 X-Factor appears in X-Men '92 as a peace keeping force that was formed following the X-Men's disappearance.

 In other media

 The second incarnation of X-Factor appears in X-Men: The Animated Series, consisting of Forge, Polaris, Multiple Man, Strong Guy, Quicksilver, Havok, and Wolfsbane.
+The team returns in the second season of X-Men '97.